Huge locust outbreak in East Africa reaches South Sudan

 JUBA, South Sudan (AP) — The worst locust outbreak that parts of East Africa have seen in 70 years has reached South Sudan, a country where roughly half the population already faces hunger after years of civil war, officials announced Tuesday.

 Around 2,000 locusts were spotted inside the country, Agriculture Minister Onyoti Adigo told reporters.
-The country will try to control the outbreak, he added.
+Authorities will try to control the outbreak, he added.

 The locusts have been seen in Eastern Equatoria state near the borders with Ethiopia, Kenya and Uganda.
 All have been affected by the outbreak that has been influenced by the changing climate in the region.